 Have completed a college writing course

 Be in good academic standing at UMGC (not on academic warning or probation).

 Have completed at least 3 credits at UMGC (with a GPA of 2.0 or higher) or have 30 transferred credits

 Have submitted all transcripts, exam scores, and military documents related to coursework and experience to the Registrar's Office for a review of transfer credit.

-Enrollment in EXCL 301 is required.
-In this 3-credit course, you prepare a portfolio describing and documenting college-level learning gained from past experiences.
-Because EXCL 301 is a demanding and complex course, you should not register for more than one other course during the session in which you are enrolled in EXCL 301.
+(3 Credits, EXCL 301) is a demanding and complex course, you should not register for more than one other course during the session in which you are enrolled in

 If the quality of work in the portfolio merits a grade of D or lower, the portfolio will not be forwarded for credit evaluation.

 Experiential-learning credits may be awarded at both the upper and lower levels.
 Awarded credits are considered resident credit.
 These credits are considered UMGC resident credit.
 However, they do not fulfill requirements for standard graded coursework and so may not exceed half the total credits for a major, minor, or certificate.

 (3 Credits, EXCL 301) is charged at the current tuition rate.
 Federal financial aid and employee tuition remission can be used toward tuition for

 (3 Credits, EXCL 301) only.
 Fees are also charged for enrollment in the program, portfolio evaluation, any additional evaluations, and credits awarded.
 Visit the tuition archive and select a semester to view Prior Learning fees.
 Those receiving financial aid must pay all Portfolio fees.